-Delivery of Community Centre
+Delivery of Community/Sports Facilities

-A new community/sports centre has to be provided on the subject lands and will need to be built into the overall roll-out of development in the framework area.
-The centre shall be built after the first 50 units have been completed on site and in any case, no further units should allowed to be occupied prior to completion of the centre.

-Notwithstanding the above, it is considered appropriate that the delivery of the community centre shall be negotiated with the planning authority at application stage.
+Improved facilities which can cater for a range of uses such as community, recreation and sports training have to be provided and will need to be built into the overall roll-out of development in the framework area.
+Notwithstanding the above, it is considered appropriate that the delivery of these facilities shall be negotiated with the planning authority at application stage to determine the optimal location and design in consultation and agreement with the local community.

-The specification of the community/ sports centre should, as a minimum, include an indoor sports hall which can also be used as a multi purpose hall for non-sport related events and shall include changing room facilities, ancillary general utility room(s) and a reception area.
+The specification of these facilities should, as a minimum, include an indoor sports hall which can also be used as a multi purpose hall for non-sport related events and shall include changing room facilities, ancillary general utility room(s) and a reception area.
+The provision of a full-sized soccer pitch is also a requirement for the future development of the area.